Kristofer Myhre

 He finished his secondary education in 1873, took officer training in 1874 and studied languages abroad from 1875 to 1876.
 In the military he reached the rank of major in 1907.
 After managing owning Christiania Trævarefabrik from 1879 to 1886, he re-located to Drammen.
 He founded Rødskog Bruk in 1886, Rødskog Guldlistefabrik in 1887 and Gøteborg Guldlistefabrik in 1897.
-From 1910 the companies were merged to the limited company Rødskog Bruk & Guldlistefabrik, and Myhre served as chief executive.
+From 1910 the companies were merged to the limited company Rødskog Bruk & Guldlistefabrik, and Myhre was chief executive.

 Myhre was a national board member of the Federation of Norwegian Industries and a central board member of the Norwegian Employers' Confederation.
-He was deputy mayor of Skoger Municipality, and also served as public trustee in Drammen Municipality and member of the Labour Court of Norway from 1915 to 1919.
+He was deputy mayor of Skoger Municipality, and also was public trustee in Drammen Municipality and member of the Labour Court of Norway from 1915 to 1919.
 He was a vice consul for Belgium from 1921, and also a board member of Drammens Trævarefabrik and Wriedts Bryggeri and supervisory council member of Forsikringsselskapet Norge.